 Goat’s milk is higher in protein and has other properties that make it easier to digest.
 Contrary to popular belief, however, goat’s milk does contain lactose —

 Even so, replacing cow’s milk formulas or pure cow’s milk with goat’s milk products should always be discussed and supervised by your child’s pediatrician — especially if they have an allergy.

 But where goat’s milk ranks higher in some vitamins and minerals, it’s lower in others.
-For example,

 Goat’s milk contains less lactose, and this is a big reason why those with cow milk sensitivities may tolerate goat milk much better.

 Some new mamas can’t or choose not to breastfeed (and that’s perfectly OK).
 If you fall into this group, you may be searching for the next best thing — and eyeing goat’s milk-based formulas as a real possibility.

 This 2014 study showed comparable healthy infant development between those fed goat’s milk formulas and those fed cow’s milk formulas.

 More studies on goat’s milk are needed to expand upon nutritional advantages of using it for infants.